hugovk/flake8/docs/source/user/invocation.rst

       --exclude=patterns    Comma-separated list of files or directories to exclude.(Default:
                             .svn,CVS,.bzr,.hg,.git,__pycache__,.tox)
+      --extend-exclude=patterns
+                            Comma-separated list of files or directories to add to the list of excluded ones.
       --filename=patterns   Only check for filenames matching the patterns in this comma-separated list.
 (Default: *.py)
       --format=format       Format errors according to the chosen formatter.